Eye Movement Desensitisation and Reprocessing, (EMDR)

 Related emotions and body sensations

-Phase 7: In phase seven: closure, we will review previous sessions.
+Phase 7: In phase seven: Body scan and closure, we will review previous sessions.

 Phase 8: Is further closure and dealing with any future concerns.